Tennessee Board For Professional Counselors, Marital And Family Therapists, And Clinical Pastoral Therapists

 6.5 Location of Services and Practice.

-Therapists and supervisors follow all applicable laws regarding location of practice and services, and do not use technologically-assisted means for practicing outside of their allowed jurisdictions.
+Therapists and supervisors follow all applicable laws regarding the location of practice and services and do not use technologically-assisted means for practicing outside of their allowed jurisdictions.

 6.6 Training and Use of Current Technology.

 Marriage and family therapists ensure that they are well trained and competent in the use of all chosen technology-assisted professional services.
-Careful choices of audio, video, and other options are made in order to optimize quality and security of services, and to adhere to standards of best practices for technology-assisted services.
+Careful choices of audio, video and other options are made in order to optimize the quality and security of services and to adhere to standards of best practices for technology-assisted services.
 Furthermore, such choices of technology are to be suitably advanced and current so as to best serve the professional needs of clients and supervisees.